OldStarchy/dr-roboto/docs/index.md

 These documentation files are sparsely populated, so I suggest you browse the folder to see what is available.

+Also its probably mostly out of date, except the parts about Class and Interface.

+Documentation tends to get out of date and I never finished writing it.
+Best way to learn is to read the code, and maybe you'll find some doc comments there.
+Oh also the tests (though not currently working) might be helpful.

 ## Getting Started

 For running the code in Minecraft see how to [symlink the computerRoot folder](Symlinking.md).